How Pregnancy Changed My Skin As I Knew It

 “

 As my passport photo slowly emerged from the photo booth, I stared at it agog.
-The melasma had left me looking like a mustachioed adolescent boy.
+The melasma had left me looking like a moustachioed adolescent male.

 ”

-However, when I had a passport photo taken shortly after my son’s first birthday, I realized that not only did I still have melasma, but that it was worse than ever.
+However, when I had a passport photo taken shortly after my son’s first birthday, I realised that not only did I still have melasma but that it was worse than ever.
 As the image slowly emerged from the photo booth, I stared at it agog.
-I could clearly see that the melasma had gone from being a patch on my forehead to a sprinkling on my nose and, most noticeably, a dark upper lip, leaving me looking like a mustachioed adolescent boy.
+I could clearly see that the melasma had gone from being a patch on my forehead to a sprinkling on my nose and, most noticeably, a dark upper lip, leaving me looking like a moustachioed adolescent male.

 Advertisement

-Now, over four years after the first dark patch of skin appeared, I'm desperate to know if I’ll ever be free of melasma.
-As Dr. Kluk tells me, it may not be so simple.
+Now, four years after the first dark patch of skin appeared, I’m desperate to know if I’ll ever be free of melasma, so I looked to Dr Kluk for advice.

-"We have to think of melasma more along the lines of a long-term condition," she says.
-"We know that it is a condition that is predominantly caused by hormonal changes, due to, for example, taking a contraceptive pill or pregnancy.
-We know from experience that while you may be able to get it under control for a period of time — whether that’s through skin care, prescription treatments, or procedures — very frequently, it does come back."
-Dr. Kluk also notes that it’s common for its appearance to improve during the winter months, only to flare up again come summer.
+"We have to think of melasma more along the lines of a long-term condition," Dr Kluk tells me.
+"We know that it is a condition that is predominantly caused by hormonal changes, either due to, for example, taking a contraceptive pill or pregnancy.
+We know from experience that while you may be able to get it under control for a period of time – whether that’s through skincare, prescription treatments or procedures – very frequently, it does come back," she continues, noting that it’s common for it to get a bit better, especially during the winter months, only to flare up again come summer.

 The good news is that there is plenty we can do to manage the condition.
-"As a dermatologist, we use things like a prescription retinoid cream or sometimes a skin-lightening agent called hydroquinone," Dr. Kluk notes.
+"As a dermatologist, we use things like a prescription retinoid cream – a vitamin A-based cream – or sometimes a skin-lightening agent called hydroquinone," says Dr Kluk.
 The bad news?
 Neither of those should be used during pregnancy.
-That said, prescriptions or over-the-counter products that contain azelaic acid are effective at treating melasma, and are thought to be safe to use during pregnancy — but you should always check in with your doctor first.
+That said, prescriptions or over-the-counter products that contain azelaic acid are effective at treating melasma and are thought to be safe to use during pregnancy, but you should always check in with your GP first.

-As I’m currently breastfeeding my second child, my best options are strict sun avoidance and optimizing my skincare regime.
-"Make sure you use SPF 30 or 50 every morning — the higher, the better," Dr. Kluk tells me, adding that using a vitamin C-based serum or cream will also help regulate pigmentation, and can be used safely during pregnancy and while breastfeeding.
+As I’m currently breastfeeding my second child, my best options are strict sun avoidance and optimising my skincare regime.
+"Make sure you use SPF 30 or 50 every morning – the higher the better," Dr Kluk tells me, adding that using a vitamin C-based serum or cream will also help regulate pigmentation and can be used safely during pregnancy and while breastfeeding.

-While it’s impossible to predict how your skin will react to pregnancy, Dr. Kluk urges anyone with an existing skin condition to seek advice from a dermatologist before starting a family to know what to expect.
-"My top tip would be: If you have the time to plan for it and things aren't great with your skin to start off with, it may be worth giving some thought towards trying to get things as well-controlled as possible before you actually conceive," she says, and concludes that it's definitely worth visiting a qualified dermatologist or your primary-care doctor to assess the situation.
-"This," she says, "will help you establish a better baseline."
+While it’s impossible to predict how your skin will react to pregnancy, Dr Kluk urges anyone with an existing skin condition to seek advice from a dermatologist before starting a family.
+"My top tip would be: if you have the time to plan for it and things aren't great with your skin to start off with, it may be worth giving some thought towards trying to get things as well controlled as possible before you actually conceive," says Dr Kluk.
+It's definitely worth visiting a qualified consultant dermatologist or your GP, she concludes.
+"This will help you establish a better baseline."

 Advertisement